Visitor Statistics1,659,702 visitors

 Just outside the park on Bureau of Land Management Land on the south side of the Colorado River, south and west of Arches National Park, there are a number of campgrounds run by BLM.
 Goose Island (19 sites), Granstaff (16 sites), Drinks Canyon (17 sites), Hal Canyon (11 sites), Oak Grove (7 sites), Big Bend (23 sites), and Upper Big Bend (8 sites) Campgrounds provide a good alternative and great places to camp.
 Goose Island and Big Bend are RV friendly.
 All together, there are twenty-six campgrounds within the Moab unit of the BLM, so there will likely be at least one open for your camping experience when you go.
 Other private campgrounds and National Forest campgrounds are also available.

 For those more into the motels and bed and breakfasts route after your hike or visit, Moab has a variety of lodging choices from the typical chains to smaller private units.
-Check out your favorite online lodging site such as Expedia for the lodging type of your choice.
+Check out your favorite online lodging site for the lodging type of your choice.

 Another spectacular Arch amidst the scenery at Arches National Park.
 Image courtesy National Park Service.